-The principal contractor will prepare a schedule for delivery of construction equipment and materials to site upon completion and finalisation of the construction program based on the total/daily number of constructions related heavy vehicle movements.
-In particular, scheduling for delivery of solar farm components from the Port will be
+Each Contractor will prepare a schedule for delivery of construction equipment and materials to site upon completion and finalisation of the construction program based on the total/daily number of constructions related heavy vehicle movements.
+In particular, scheduling for delivery of solar farm components from the Port will be undertaken to avoid convoy lengths or platooning on roads, including New England Highway, Barleyfields Road (North) and Big Ridge Road.

-3.16 Responding to Local Climate Conditions
+3.17 Responding to Local Climate Conditions

-The principal contractor will liaise with construction personnel, sub-contractors and suppliers and develop a response to local climate conditions that may affect road safety, such as fog, dust, wet weather and flooding, which will be communicated to relevant parties, as appropriate.
+Each contractor will liaise with construction personnel, sub-contractors and suppliers and develop a response to local climate conditions that may affect road safety, such as fog, dust, wind, wet weather and flooding, which will be communicated to relevant parties, as appropriate.